SelectQuote customers who bundle home and auto insurance policies save an average of $693 per year.

 What is the average home insurance cost in ?

 Average home insurance rates in New Mexico can vary based on several details.
 The value of your home, its location, and potential hazards such as flooding or wildfire can come into play.
-According to the Insurance Information Institute, New Mexico homeowners insurance on average costs $1,017—just $200 shy of the national average.2 In fact, the average home insurance cost in New Mexico for SelectQuote customers is $93.12 a month.**
+According to the Insurance Information Institute, New Mexico homeowners insurance on average costs $1,017.2 The average home insurance cost in New Mexico for SelectQuote customers is $107.66 a month.+

 Homeowners Insurance Discounts in